Having moved to an English-speaking country in my teenage years, I was always conscious of my accent and speech.

 The app’s AI coach pays attention to my progress and provides personalized feedback on my progress.
 Moreover, ELSA is not a stagnant piece of technology — it gets smarter each day I use it, making it the perfect coach for people with evolving and improving English skills.

 Twenty-seven hours of hard work and dedication using the app is equivalent to an English as a Second Language (ESL) course at an American University.
-This was a huge relief to me because I could not afford to take English classes.
+This was a huge relief to me because I could not afford to take English classes through a school.

 Getting Started With the App

-ELSA is available for free download from the Google Play Store.
-It has over 10 million downloads and has an impressive 4.6-star-rating out of 300,000 user ratings on the platform.
+ELSA is available to download for free from the Google Play Store.
+It has over 10 million downloads and has an impressive 4.6-star rating out of 300,000 user ratings on the platform.

 I was also asked why I was practicing English.
 Some of the options for these questions include practicing for job opportunities, education, travel, living and working abroad, or culture and entertainment.